zerodel/sailfish-cir/docs/main.md

 ## Introduction ##

-Saifish-cir is a software tool for estimating the relative abundance of Circular RNA transcript from high-throughput RNA-seq data.
+Sailfish-cir is a software tool for estimating the relative abundance of Circular RNA transcript from high-throughput RNA-seq data.

 It accepts [CIRI](https://sourceforge.net/projects/ciri/) output to specify reference set of circular RNA transcripts in RNA-seq data, transforms circular transcripts to pseudo-linear transcripts, and then estimates the expression of RNA transcripts, both linear and circular, in [Sailfish](http://www.cs.cmu.edu/~ckingsf/software/sailfish/) framework.